nsharma-uk/event-planning/README.md

 Future improvement:

+- refactore for cleaner code
 - trigger search on select change and remove submit button
 - up the limit of items received from API
-- add more editing options
+- add more editing options for the user